pkmn/engine/docs/DESIGN.md

   exactly code for a specific older generation lives, as the funtionality may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved)
-- Pokemon Showdown is built around a custom generic event system with an intricate bubbling and priority system.
+- Pokémon Showdown is built around a custom generic event system with an intricate bubbling and priority system.
 This system is very powerful, though event dispatch is very expensive and the slowest part of the engine.
 While this bottleneck has been improved since it was first